penguin2233/cpp-drugwars/README.md

 # cpp-drugwars

 2nd attempt at drug wars/dope wars style clone game.
-This version should compile on anything that supports C++11.
+This version should compile on anything that supports C++11 (tested on on cl and gcc).